mottsawce/CSA-CTO-Skunkworks2/README.md

 <h2><img src="./Documents/Images/ReadMe/quickDeploy.png" width="64">
 <br/>
-Deploy
+Deployment & Installation
 </h2>

 ### **Prerequisites**

 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/free/) with permission to create resource groups and resources.

-### **Deployment & Installation**
+### **Options**
-You have options for deployment.
-Below are options for: Bicep, GitHub Codespaces, VS Code Dev Containers, and Local Environments.
+Pick from the options below to see step-by-step instructions for: Bicep, GitHub Codespaces, VS Code Dev Containers, and Local Environments, deployments.
 We recommend using the first option (Bicep) because it is the fastest and easiest way to get started.

 <details>